whipitgoodfood/whipitgood/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-**Whip It Good** focuses on high-protein desserts and frozen treats.
-Expect Ninja Creami recipes, macro-friendly bakes, and quick tips that keep calories in check and flavor high.
+# Whip It Good

+High-protein desserts and frozen treats you’ll actually want to eat.
+I share quick recipes for Ninja Creami pints, popsicles, and easy bakes.
+If you try a recipe, tag me so I can see it.